Chukobyte/crescent/README.md

 ### Building

-Only supports MinGW and Windows at the moment.
-These environment variables are required to be set before building.
+Supports Windows and linux builds at the moment.
+These environment variables are required to be set before building with make.

 | Environment Variable  |                      Description                   | Required | Default Value |
 |:---------------------:|:--------------------------------------------------:|:--------:|:-------------:|